arunchavan89/CarND-Extended-Kalman-Filter-Project/README.md

 * Kalman estimation markers are green triangles.

 ![](result.gif)
+[image1]: ./algorithm.png "algorithm"

 # Introduction

 * This project utilizes a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+![alt text][image1]

 * This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).